Suppose we want to sample $X \sim p$, but the pdf $p$ is difficult to simulate; but we have another variable $Y \sim q$ that is simpler to sample.

 - In this case the average success probability for each iteration is not $\tilde{M}$, but $M=c_{p} / \tilde{M}c_{q}$.

-- In choosing proposals that maximize the success probablity, note that both $\tilde{M}$ and $c_{q}$ depends on the proposal, so it's not enough to just maximize $\tilde{M}$.
+- In choosing proposals that maximise the success probability, note that both $\tilde{M}$ and $c_{q}$ depends on the proposal, so it's not enough to just maximize $\tilde{M}$.